junit-pioneer/junit-pioneer/README.md

 We welcome contributions of all kinds and shapes!
 We are still building up infrastructure and what exactly we need help on is not easy to say, but we already settled on [what we want contributions to look like](CONTRIBUTING.md).

+## Project Structure

+### Dependencies

+To not add to user's [JAR hell](https://blog.codefx.org/java/jar-hell/), JUnit Pioneer is not taking on any runtime dependencies besides JUnit 5.
+For our own infrastructure, we rely on the following compile and test dependencies:

+* JSR-305 (for static analysis)
+* AssertJ (for our tests)
+* Mockito (for our tests)